“Man! You're on fire!”

 LeBron is on fire tonight!

-Sports are a common situation for saying that someone is "on fire", and sales is another.
-Actually, a lot of sports-related language gets used in sales situations.
+Sports are a common situation for saying that someone is "on fire", and sales are another.
+(Actually, salespeople use a lot of sports-related language.)

-"You're on fire!" is a really casual and friendly phrase.
+"You're on fire!" is a really casual and friendly-sounding phrase.